Su Yu

-Su Yu (粟裕 (Sù Yù); August 10, 1907 – February 5, 1984), Courtesy name Yu (裕) was a Chinese military commander, a general of the People's Liberation Army.
+Su Yu (粟裕 (Sù Yù); August 10, 1907 – February 5, 1984), Courtesy name Yu (裕) was a Chinese general in the People's Liberation Army.
 He was considered by Mao Zedong to be among the best commanders of the PLA, only next to Peng Dehuai, Lin Biao and Liu Bocheng.
 Su Yu fought in the Second Sino-Japanese War and in the Chinese Civil War.
-He commanded the East China Field Army (renamed 3rd Field Army in 1949) during the Chinese Civil War.
-One of his most notable accomplishments was the capture of Shanghai.
+He commanded the East China Field Army (renamed Third Field Army in 1949) during the Chinese Civil War.
+His most notable accomplishments were the Battle of Menglianggu, the Battle of Huaihai, the Yangtze River crossing, and the capture of Shanghai.

-After the Communist victory in the civil war, he held important posts in the new People's Republic of China, including that of PLA Chief of General Staff (1954–1958).
+After the Chinese Communist Party victory in the civil war, he held important posts in the new People's Republic of China, including that of PLA Chief of General Staff (1954–1958).

 Early life

 Su Yu was born in Huitong County, Hunan province on August 10, 1907, to an ethnic Dong family.
 He was the third child among six siblings.
 Su's father was Su Zhouheng (粟周亨), his mother was Liang Manmei (梁满妹), and the family depended on their 30 mu of inherited farmland for survival.

+In 1918, due to bandit attacks in the rural areas of Huitong County, Su Yu’s family relocated to the county seat.
+He transferred from the village private school to the Model Primary School in the county seat and later moved to an advanced primary school and consistently performed well academically.
+However, after two or three years in the advanced primary school, his father insisted that he manage the family’s accounts, which prevented him from focusing on his studies and led to repeated grade retentions.
 By the age of 18, Su Yu entered the Hunan Provincial 2nd Normal School at Changde for his post-secondary education.

 Encirclement Campaigns and the Long March

-In 1926, he joined the Communist Youth League of China, and in 1927 joined the Communist Party of China.
+In 1926, he joined the Communist Youth League of China, and in 1927 joined the Chinese Communist Party.
 He took part in the Northern Expedition and later the Nanchang Uprising.
 He emerged as one of the ablest guerrilla commanders in the Jiangxi Soviet during the 1930s.
 He did not join the Long March because he was tasked to fight against the Nationalist troops for a delaying action, and stayed in the south of Zhejiang until 1937.